Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 ![simple-binding-arch](../../assets/images/06-aca-dapr-bindingsapi/simple-binding.jpg)

 !!! note
-    Those 3rd party external services could be a services hosted on another cloud provider, different Azure subscription or even on premise.
+    Those 3rd party external services could be services hosted on another cloud provider, different Azure subscription, or even on premise.
 Dapr bindings are usually used to trigger an application with events coming in from external systems as well as interface with external systems.

-    For simplicity of the workshop we are going to host those two supposedly external services in the same subscription of our
-    Tasks Tracker microservice application.
+    For simplicity of the workshop we are going to host those two supposedly external services in the same subscription of our Tasks Tracker microservice application.

 If you look at Dapr Bindings Building Block, you will notice a lot of similarities with the Pub/Sub Building Block that we covered in the [previous module](../../aca/05-aca-dapr-pubsubapi/index.md).
-But remember that Pub/Sub Building Block is meant to be used for Async communication between services **within your solution**.
+But remember that Pub/Sub Building Block is meant to be used for async communication between services **within your solution**.
 The Binding Building Block has a wider scope and it mainly focuses on connectivity and interoperability across different systems, disparate applications, and services outside the boundaries of your own application.
 For a full list of [supported bindings](https://docs.dapr.io/reference/components-reference/supported-bindings/){target=_blank} visit this link.

 ### Overview of Dapr Bindings Building Block

-Let's take a look at the detailed Dapr Binding Building Block architecture diagram that we are going to implement in this module to fulfill the use case we discussed earlier:
+Let's take a look at the detailed Dapr Bindings Building Block architecture diagram that we are going to implement in this module to fulfill the use case we discussed earlier:
 ![detailed-binding-arch](../../assets/images/06-aca-dapr-bindingsapi/detailed-binding.jpg)

 Looking at the diagram we notice the following:

-* In order to receive events and data from the external resource (Azure Storage Queue) our `ACA-Processor Backend` service needs to register a public endpoint that will become an event handler.
+- In order to receive events and data from the external resource (Azure Storage Queue) our `ACA-Processor Backend` service needs to register a public endpoint that will become an event handler.
-* This binding configuration between the external resource and our service will be configured by using the `Input Binding Configuration yaml` file.
+- This binding configuration between the external resource and our service will be configured by using the `Input Binding Configuration Yaml` file.
 The Dapr sidecar of the background service will read the configuration and subscribe to the endpoint defined for the external resource.
 In our case, it will be a specific Azure Storage Queue.
-* When a message is published to the storage queue, the input binding component running in the Dapr sidecar picks it up and triggers the event.
+- When a message is published to the storage queue, the input binding component running in the Dapr sidecar picks it up and triggers the event.
-* The Dapr sidecar invokes the endpoint (event handler defined in the `ACA-Processor Backend` Service) configured for the binding.
+- The Dapr sidecar invokes the endpoint (event handler defined in the `ACA-Processor Backend` Service) configured for the binding.
 In our case, it will be an endpoint that can be reached by invoking a `POST` operation `http://localhost:3502/ExternalTasksProcessor/Process` and the request body content will be the JSON payload of the published message to the Azure Storage Queue.
-* When the event is handled in our `ACA-Processor Backend` and the business logic is completed, this endpoint needs to return an HTTP response with a `200 ok` status to acknowledge that processing is complete.
-If the event handling is not completed or there is an error, this endpoint should return HTTP 400 or 500 status code.
+- When the event is handled in our `ACA-Processor Backend` and the business logic is completed, this endpoint needs to return an HTTP response with a `200 OK` status to acknowledge that processing is complete.
+If the event handling is not completed or there is an error, this endpoint should return an HTTP 4xx or 5xx status code.
-* In order to enable the service `ACA-Processor Backend` to trigger an event that invokes an external resource, we need to use the `Output Binding Configuration Yaml` file to configure the binding between our service and the external resource (Azure Blob Storage) and how to connect to it.
+- In order to enable the service `ACA-Processor Backend` to trigger an event that invokes an external resource, we need to use the `Output Binding Configuration Yaml` file to configure the binding between our service and the external resource (Azure Blob Storage) and how to connect to it.
-* Once the Dapr sidecar reads the binding configuration file, our service can trigger an event that invokes the output binding API on the Dapr sidecar.
+- Once the Dapr sidecar reads the binding configuration file, our service can trigger an event that invokes the output binding API on the Dapr sidecar.
 In our case, the event will be creating a new blob file containing the content of the message we read earlier from the Azure Storage Queue.
-* With this in place, our service `ACA-Processor Backend` will be ready to invoke the external resource by sending a POST operation to the endpoint `http://localhost:3502/v1.0/bindings/ExternalTasksBlobstore` and the JSON payload will contain the content below.
+- With this in place, our service `ACA-Processor Backend` will be ready to invoke the external resource by sending a **POST** operation to the endpoint `http://localhost:3502/v1.0/bindings/ExternalTasksBlobstore` and the JSON payload will contain the content below.
 Alternatively, we can use the Dapr client SDK to invoke this output biding to invoke the external service and store the file in Azure Blob Storage.

 ```json
 {